Crousus/senty-kafka/README.md

 docker-compose.yml up --build`

 Add an environment variable to the `ScraperApplication` configuration in
-IntelliJ: `API-KEY=[YOUR-API-KEY]`.
-Further instructions on how to obtain an API key can be found in our submitted report.
+IntelliJ: `API-KEY=[YOUR-API-KEY]` to make it work.
+Further instructions on how to obtain the API key can be found in our submitted report.

 Then, run the following services from IntelliJ:

 - `ProjectManagerCamundaApplication`
 - `CheckoutApplication`
-- `OrderApplication`
-- `RegistrationApplication`'
+- `RegistrationApplication`
 - `EmailNotifierApplication`
 - `ScraperApplication` (scraper-youtube)
+- `MonitorApplication`

+The other services are irrelevant for now!

 By heading to [http://localhost:8091/shop.html](http://localhost:8091/shop.html), you now see a checkout form where you can place a new order.

-By heading to [http://localhost:8093/camunda/app/welcome/default/#!/login](http://localhost:8093/camunda/app/welcome/default/#!/login), you can then access the Camunda Cockpit.
+By heading to [http://localhost:8093/camunda/app/welcome/default/#!/login](http://localhost:8093/camunda/app/welcome/default/#!/login), you can then access the Camunda Cockpit. user/pw: demo

-Thank you!
-user/pw: demo

 ### Register a user:

 - [localhost:8096/registration](localhost:8096/registration)
-- Put in the following JSON body with your data
+- POST the following JSON body with your data
 `{
   "company": "PORSCHE",
   "firstName": "John",